badzianga/chirp/README.md

 ### auth

-- POST /user/register - add a new user using request body {"email", "username", "password"} and return JSON with created user data
+- `POST /auth/register` - add a new user using request body {"email", "username", "password"} and return JSON with created user data

 ### user

-- GET /user/all - return list of all registered users
+- `GET /users` - return list of all registered users
+- `GET /users/{username}` - return json with data of the found user
-- GET /user/find/{username} - return list of users with username similar to passed as path variable
+- `GET /users/find/{username}` - return list of users with username similar to passed as path variable